FOSS-UCSC/FossCody-1.0/Instructions_For_Contributing.md

-# How You Can Be A Part Of This Competition
+# How You Can Be A Part Of This Competition..?

 1. Visit to the [Idea List](Idea_List.md) and find the most appropriate idea for you.
-Check the reference links for more details
+Check the reference links for more details.

-2. Make your registration with mentioning the **Idea Number** which you selected and a simple PDF proposal document.
+2. Submit your proposal, along with the **Idea Number** which you selected from the idea list.

-3. After the competition released, we will assign you for your project and you will have **2 weeks** to work on it and complete it.
+3. When the competition is launched, we will assign you in your own repository and you will have **2 weeks** to complete it.

 4. Coding is not the most important thing for this competition.
-In here, we are considering about,
+Here, we are considering about,
-    * Good Documentation
+    * Good documentation
     * Clear Coding with commenting
-    * Project Completing
+    * Completion of the project
-    * Working Continously on the project in 2 weeks
+    * Working continously on the project during the 2 weeks
-    * Public License
+    * Public license

-5. Full details about the marking criteria will be publish soon....
+5. Full details about the marking criteria will be published soon....

 **........Happy Coding........** <br>
 ***FOSS-UCSC club***